apache/gravitino-playground/README.md

 SELECT * FROM catalog_hive.product.employees WHERE department = 'Engineering';
 ```

-The demo is located in the `jupyter` folder, you can open the `gravitino-spark-trino-example.ipynb`
+The demo is located in the `jupyter` folder, and you can open the `gravitino-spark-trino-example.ipynb`
 demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 ### Using Apache Iceberg REST service

-If you want to migrate your business from Hive to Iceberg.
+Suppose you want to migrate your business from Hive to Iceberg.
 Some tables will use Hive, and the other tables will use Iceberg.
 Gravitino provides an Iceberg REST catalog service, too.
-You can use Spark to access REST catalog to write the table data.
+You can use Spark to access the REST catalog to write the table data.
 Then, you can use Trino to read the data from the Hive table joining the Iceberg table.

 `spark-defaults.conf` is as follows (It's already configured in the playground):